jethrocarr/puppet-training/README.md

 # Training Materials

-All the training materials are located at TODO.
-Use the information below to provision an environment per-user, then once done you'll be ready to execute the training.
+All the training materials are located inside the `modules` directory.
+The various modules are numbered sequentially and should be followed in that order.

+Before starting the modules, make sure you have provisioned a stack per-user and validated correct operation of the environment.

 # Can I use this for provisioning a real production environment?